Brentwood, California Therapists

 The Challenge of Finding a Suitable Therapist in Brentwood, California

 Finding a therapist whose skills match your needs can be challenging anywhere, and Brentwood is no exception.
 However, Contra Costa Mental Health provides a wide range of mental health services, including specialized services for the elderly and teenagers and a 24-hour crisis line.
-Counseling and social services assistance are also available to address specific situations such as domestic violence, victims of crime, homeless individuals, and the LGBTQ community.
+Counseling and social services assistance is also available to address specific situations such as domestic violence, victims of crime, homeless individuals, and the LGBTQ community.

 Children’s Mental Health Services (CMHS) is another division of Contra Costa Mental Health.
-CMHS operates three clinics by appointment and on short-notice for urgent situations.
+CMHS operates three clinics by appointment and on short notice for urgent situations.
 The agency also provides education in the school system, in clients’ homes, and at various locations in the community.
 Parenting classes and psychological evaluations are also available through CMHS.

 Emergency Mental Health Services in Brentwood, California

-Mental health needs sometimes develop into a crisis situation that requires immediate intervention.
+Mental health needs sometimes develop into a crisis that requires immediate intervention.
 Though it’s frightening when that happens, the good news is that help is available.
 If you or someone you love is struggling, make sure you keep these numbers handy.

 Despite the affluence of the Brentwood area, mental health problems are all too real in all communities across the country.
-Those who are struggling benefit from leaning on family and friends who can help them find the resources they need to see a crisis counselor, a psychiatrist or a therapist.
+Those who are struggling benefit from leaning on family and friends who can help them find the resources they need to see a crisis counselor, a psychiatrist, or a therapist.